noahd223/Trading-Strategy-Backtester/README.md

    This will output performance metrics and visualizations comparing the strategy's returns against a benchmark (S&P 500 buy and hold)

-## Contributing

-Contributions to enhance the functionality or add new features are welcome.
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Commit your changes with descriptive messages.
-4. Push your changes to your fork.
-5. Submit a pull request to the main repository.

 *Note: This project is intended for educational purposes to explore the application of machine learning in trading strategies.
 It is not intended for live trading or financial advice.*